 Therapeutical Abilities of Spirulina

-Researchers from Japan decades ago reported positive effects of Spirulina in the cases of diabetes, pancreatitis, liver diseases, weakened the immune system, anemia, vision problems, and so on.
+Researchers from Japan decades ago reported positive effects of Spirulina in the cases of diabetes, pancreatitis, liver diseases, weakened immune system, anemia, vision problems, and so on.

 Dr. Christopher Hills called Spirulina miraculous algae.
 Spirulina is a winner because her quality and usage outperform other algae.